 Lilli will be 8 soon and her ankles and legs sometimes make popping sounds so that I worry that she’s developing arthritis or that her tortie grumpiness might actually come from being in pain.
 Lilli has not been x-rayed on the typical OCD areas (even though her previous family bred her twice – Read more about Lilli).

-And Ella has so many defects that I now attribute to the Fold gene, although hip dysplasia, luxating patellas, etc. can also occur in other breeds of cats (but usually in the larger breeds, like Maine Coons).
-Her front legs turn outward and she has arthritis in her right elbow from shifting all her weight to her front legs.
-Ella’s nose is so flat that she has trouble breathing and eating, often choking on treats and food.
-Her misshapen limbs and shortened snout are possibly a result of OCD, at least from what I’ve read about the forms of OCD which occur in dog breeds (there are over 100 types).
+My cat Ella has so many defects that I now attribute to the Fold gene, although hip dysplasia, luxating patellas, etc. can also occur in other breeds of cats (but usually in the larger breeds, like Maine Coons).
+Her front paws turn outward like a ballerina’s and she has the beginnings of arthritis in her right elbow from shifting all her weight to her front legs.
+Her misshapen limbs are possibly a result of OCD, at least from what I’ve read about the forms of OCD which occur in dog breeds (there are over 100 types).
+On top of this, Ella’s nose is so flat that she has trouble breathing and eating, often choking on treats and food.
+This condition is called brachycephaly and should be eliminated from animal breeding in my opinion as it always causes problems.
 Read more about Ella

 So, as much as I love my girls and also this breed of cat, I can’t imagine getting another Scottish Fold in the future.
 I would not be able to afford it, if the cat had a chronic condition and needed frequent veterinary care.
 This is why I decided to get a British Short Hair or BSH mix as my third cat in February of 2019.
 The rescue organization said she has chronically runny eyes, but I felt like that was something I could deal with – since Ella has that, too.
 But, as it turned out, Sophie’s eyes are fine most days and in the 10 months she’s been here, she’s only had one eye infection and has otherwise been healthy and very active and curious (knock wood!)